 It was suggested to consider a constraint on the total memory used (or the number of filters in the APSs – there are up to 25 luma and 8 chroma filters in one APS) rather than the number of APSs, since the amount of memory used by an APS depends on its content.

+Discussion stopped here on Wednesday 15 April at 0915 (UTC).

+Discussion started here for JVET on 16 April at 0820 (UTC) (GJS, JRO, YKW).

+Sharing of an APS NAL unit across layers is proposed to be disallowed.
+(JVET-R0070).
+The usefulness of the sharing was asserted to be questionable, and disallowing sharing could potentially simplify semantics and extraction and multilayer concepts.

+It was commented that multiview might be a case where sharing may sometimes feasible, and noted that the number of APSs is limited (4 for LMCS, 8 for ALF and scaling lists, with all layers sharing the same value space).
+Updating of PSs is allowed between PUs but not within PUs.

+It was commented that we already have sharing for SPSs and PPSs, so it should not be too difficult to express in semantics.

+It was commented that R0194 discusses PS sharing issues.

+Given the discussion and the limited number of APSs allowed, no action was taken on this.

-Discussion stopped here on Wednesday 15 April at 0915 (UTC).Sharing of an APS NAL unit across layers is disallowed.
-(JVET-R0070)Add the following constraints: When both one or more prefix APS NAL units and one or more suffix APS NAL units are present between two consecutive VCL NAL units in decoding order, the VCL NAL units shall belong to different subpictures and all the suffix APS NAL units shall precede, in decoding order, all the prefix APS NAL units.
-(JVET-R0149)To constrain suffix APS NAL units to be located after the last VCL NAL unit of the PU.
+Add the following constraints: When both one or more prefix APS NAL units and one or more suffix APS NAL units are present between two consecutive VCL NAL units in decoding order, the VCL NAL units shall belong to different subpictures and all the suffix APS NAL units shall precede, in decoding order, all the prefix APS NAL units.
+(JVET-R0149)

+No action was needed on this due to the lack of action on items “a” and “b”.

+To constrain suffix APS NAL units to be located after the last VCL NAL unit of the PU.
 (JVET-R0201)

+It was discussed whether all constraints to enable random access functionality need to be in the VVC standard itself or some of them need to be specified somewhere else.

+Revisit after offline study.

+Discussion stopped here for JVET on 16 April at 0915 (UTC).

 To allow prefix and suffix APS NAL units with particular APS identifier and type to have different content.
 (JVET-R0201)

 To constrain prefix APS NAL unit to be located before the first VCL NAL unit of the PU.
 (JVET-R0201)